Do I need 800 Mbps internet? (and what is it good for?)

 What is 800 Mbps internet?

-- Host multiplayer gaming sessions.
+- Host multiplayer gaming sessions with minimal lag.

 - Attend live classes and interactive sessions on learning platforms.

-- Access cloud gaming services.
+- Access cloud services quickly.

 WiFi that just works!